AndrewJesse/GoogleBooksApp/notes.md

-﻿create a bookshelf page
-create the sign up process
+﻿create the sign up process
-make the bookshelf require authorization delete privacy page
+add contents of bookshelf page make the bookshelf require authorization